rednafi/flask-factory/README.md

 pytest
 ```

-If you run the tests while the docker container is running, pytest will run all tests.
-However, pytest will only run the unit tests if you run the tests offline.
+If you run the tests while the Docker container is running, pytest will run all the tests.
+However, pytest will only run the unit tests if you run them offline.

 ## Stop the Container